6 vintage watch terms you should know that will save you lots of headache

 Rolex Explorer ref.
 1016 with “cookie” patina.

-Patina refers to the natural ageing of the components of a watch – in particular the hands and dial.
+Patina refers to the natural aging of the components of a watch – in particular the hands and dial.
 As watch manufacturing evolved, brands have perfected their manufacturing techniques and the durability of parts.
 This is not a bad thing, but it does mean that modern watches do not patinate like vintage watches do.
-In particular, the transition to SuperLuminova and other modern luminous materials means that the hue of the luminous filling will not transition over time.
+In particular, the transition to Super-LumiNova and other modern luminous materials means that the hue of the luminous filling will not transition over time.

 Part of the allure of vintage watches is their use of tritium, and to an extent, radium, which due to their radioactivity, will age over time.
-This ageing is so desired that the various hues that occur with natural ageing have been assigned nicknames – sage for lighter colours, cookie for medium ones, and pumpkin for heavy patination where luminous fillings turn orange.
+This aging is so desired that the various hues that occur with natural ageing have been assigned nicknames – sage for lighter colours, cookie for medium ones, and pumpkin for heavy patination where luminous fillings turn orange.
 There are also examples of lume turning green, but such ageing is generally not desired.

-Hopefully the above vintage watch terms guide serves as a good starting point, but for the most part, remembering the old adage of “if it’s too good to be true, it’s probably too good to be true” is the best advice we can give.
+Hopefully, the above vintage watch terms guide serves as a good starting point, but for the most part, remembering the old adage of “if it’s too good to be true, it’s probably too good to be true” is the best advice we can give.